Laurus

-Laurus (/ˈlɔːrəs/) is a genus of evergreen trees or shrubs belonging to the laurel family, Lauraceae.
+Laurus (/ˈlɔːrəs/) is a genus of evergreen trees or shrubs belonging to the laurel family.
 The genus contains three or more species, including the bay laurel or sweet bay, L. nobilis, widely cultivated as an ornamental plant and a culinary herb.

 Description

 They are slow-growing, large, evergreen aromatic shrubs or trees with alternate, ovate leaves and insignificant yellow male and female flowers borne on separate plants (dioecious).
 They are frost-hardy but in temperate zones they require a sheltered spot in full sun that is not subject to prolonged freezing.
 Plants in pots can be moved into a cold greenhouse during the winter months.

 Species

 The number of species in the genus has not yet been fully resolved.
-The following may or may not be included.
+Three species are currently accepted: